 The problem with email is that thanks to its omnipresence, ease of use, and low cost it’s become overused.
 Sure, it will bring some results, but as seen above, SMS will make much more of an impact in comparison.

-Emails can be used externally and internally as a way to communicate.
+Business emails can be used externally and internally as a way to communicate.
 Externally, they still produce a great return on investment, so you can and should use them, but only in combination with other channels.
 Internally, it serves a good purpose, but you’re better off investing in messaging tools such as Slack or Microsoft Teams for a more convenient way to communicate.

 Pros: cheap, easy to reach out to a large audience